This article has been updated to reflect the 2018 shipping rate changes.

-Residential Surcharges are going up
+Residential Surcharges went up

 The infamous residential surcharge, a fee which UPS & FedEx add to their shipping services when a shipment’s final destination is a residential address – this is in addition to any postage and surcharges you’re already paying.
-If you’re an eCommerce seller, it’s likely that nearly all of your orders will be delivered to residential addresses meaning that if you’re shipping these orders with UPS or FedEx, the shipment will include this surcharge.
+If you’re an e-commerce seller, it’s likely that nearly all of your orders will be delivered to residential addresses, meaning that if you’re shipping these orders with UPS or FedEx, the shipment will include this surcharge.

 The “last mile” a package has to travel is actually a huge deal in the shipping industry, and gives delivery companies like UPS and FedEx a massive headache because making it into every neighborhood requires more trucks.
 To make sure they aren’t constantly losing money on every shipment due to last mile delivery, they add a surcharge to every shipment that goes to a residential address.

 It’s worth noting that USPS can avoid adding a residential fee because their postal workers visit practically every residence in the US on a daily basis anyway to deliver the mail.
-Adding an eCommerce package or two to their delivery load isn’t a huge burden, therefore they are able to completely eliminate the need for a residential surcharge fee.
+Adding an e-commerce package or two to their delivery load isn’t a huge burden, therefore they are able to completely eliminate the need for a residential surcharge fee.

-Big change to dimensional weight from FedEx
+Changes to dimensional weight from FedEx & UPS

-Latest posts by Oliver Trunkett (see all)
+Latest posts by Rob Zaleski (see all)